toland/net-ldap/README.txt

 Pure Ruby LDAP library.

+A LDAP client library written in pure Ruby.

 == FEATURES/PROBLEMS:

 The Lightweight Directory Access Protocol (LDAP) is an Internet protocol for accessing distributed directory services.

-Net::LDAP is an LDAP support library written in pure Ruby.
+Net::LDAP is a feature-complete LDAP support library written in pure Ruby.
 It supports most LDAP client features and a subset of server features as well.

 * Standards-based (going for RFC 4511)
 * Portable: 100% Ruby